CodeWithHarsh2/AI-Sustainability-Project/README.md

 ## 📌 Project Overview

-This project was completed as part of the **AI for Sustainability – SRIP 2026 assignment**.
-I have used LLM to write this README file.
+I have used LLM to write some parts of this README file.
 The main goal of this project is simple:

 We use satellite images of the Delhi NCR region and automatically classify the land into categories such as: